UEFA eases stance on leagues that want to end season early - WHIZ News

-GENEVA (AP) — UEFA softened its tone Tuesday toward organizers of national leagues and cups who want to end seasons early before completing all games.
+GENEVA (AP) — UEFA softened its tone Tuesday toward competition organizers who want to end seasons early before completing all games — with some governments set to take those decisions out of soccer’s hands.

+UEFA’s declaration that “special cases” may not face any sanctions came just hours before the Dutch government extended a ban on large-scale events in the Netherlands until Sept.
+1 — effectively ending the country’s top-level soccer season.

-With no clear end in sight for European soccer’s shutdown during the coronavirus pandemic, Belgium was the first top-tier league this month to say it wanted to declare its current standings final.
+With no clear end in sight for European soccer’s shutdown during the coronavirus pandemic, Belgium had been the first top-tier league this month to say it wanted to declare its current standings final.

 That prompted a quick response from UEFA president Aleksander Ceferin, who warned that countries risked losing Champions League and Europa League entries if they took premature decisions.

+The Dutch soccer federation published a statement saying it planned to end the 2019-20 season and would consult with UEFA.

+The Eredivisie league said clubs would speak Friday “about the consequences of the decision.”
+When the league was halted, Ajax topped the standings ahead of AZ Alkmaar on goal difference, with both set to advance to the Champions League qualifying rounds.

-After hosting talks with 55 member federations Tuesday, UEFA’s directive was toned down to “a strong recommendation“ to try to complete domestic seasons.
+Earlier Tuesday, UEFA had hosted talks with its 55 member federations and toned down its previous directive to “a strong recommendation“ to try to complete domestic seasons.

 UEFA’s new stance is that “some special cases will be heard.”